FelixCenusa/portfolio/projects.md

 I call it Fake-GPT since you can chat with it but it is not a real GPT :).
 The fourth version is the final version and the versions in between I did not include as they just add more features that Marvin4 already has.
 - [https://github.com/FelixCenusa/Python-Projects/tree/main/marvin4](https://github.com/FelixCenusa/Python-Projects/tree/main/marvin4)
 - ^ Link to the project (my github repo) ^
-- Run the main.py after forking or downloading the repo to run the program.
+- Run the main.py after cloning or downloading the repo to run the program.

 ## Press-Ice (python)
 ![pressice](/assets/img/pressicess.png){:height="400px" width= 600px"}**Screenshot of Python program running**